Ruddy7/DSA/LinkedList/EasyProblems/readme.md

 Contains easy problems of linked lists - all Singly doubly and circular.
-Just pay attention at .java files for the coding part.
+Just pay attention at .java files for the coding part